Altadena Real Estate Guide

 What should Altadena buyers compare first?

-Compare exact street, condition, systems, parking, canyon or road exposure, usable lot, walkability, and nearby South Park, Burlingame, Golden Hill, or North Park alternatives.
+The exact street, the condition, the systems, the parking, the canyon or road exposure, the usable lot, the walkability — and the nearby South Park, Burlingame, Golden Hill, or North Park alternatives.

-Is Altadena a separate comparison set from North Park?
+Is Altadena a separate comparison from North Park?

-Sometimes.
-The review checks whether the property is being valued for North Park access, South Park adjacency, canyon setting, character, or broader 92104 demand.
+Sometimes — check whether the property is being valued for the North Park access, the South Park adjacency, the canyon setting, the character, or broader 92104 demand.

 How should Altadena sellers position a listing?

-Sellers should make updates, systems, parking, outdoor space, canyon influence, walkability, and the closest competing neighborhoods clear before relying on a broad North Park average.
+Make the updates, the systems, the vehicle access, the outdoor space, the canyon influence, the walkability — and the closest competing neighborhoods — clear before relying on a North Park assumption.

-Start with 92104, then narrow the review to Altadena, North Park and South Park adjacency, canyon-edge streets, parking, older-home systems, outdoor living, walkability, and comparisons with Burlingame, Golden Hill, and broader North Park.
+The North Park and South Park adjacency, the canyon-edge streets, the garage and driveway setup, the older-home major components, the outdoor living, the walkability — and the comparisons with Burlingame, Golden Hill, and broader North Park.

 What makes Altadena different from nearby areas?